shichao-an/notes/docs/apue/ch8.md

 2. If the `exec` fails, implying that the shell can’t be executed, the return value is as if the shell had executed `exit(127)`.
 3. If all three functions succeed, the return value is the termination status of the shell, in the format specified for `waitpid`.

-The code below is an implementation of the `system` function, which doesn't handle is signals.
+The code below is an implementation of the `system` function, which doesn't handle signals.

 ```c
 #include	<sys/wait.h>